The Bankrate promise

-Even after enabling automatic payments, you could end up overpaying.
-For instance, if you decide to pay off your balance manually before your scheduled automatic payment or your payment posts before you receive a refund from a merchant.
+Even after enabling automatic payments, you could end up overpaying—if you decide to pay off your balance manually before your scheduled automatic payment, for example, or your payment posts before you receive a refund from a merchant.

-Overpayment happens, but there’s no need to panic about it.
+Overpayment happens.
 Paying more than what’s due on your credit card bills won’t negatively affect your account, and you won’t lose the money.
-Here are a few things that may happen if you overpay and what you can do to get your money returned.
+But there are a few things that could go wrong if you overpay.
+Here are a few and what you can do to get your money returned.

 Your overpayment may be considered fraud